Brighton and Beyond

 As a child, and even in to my adult years, I was never aware of any family ‘chatter’ about Brighton.
 I think that it was only after the death of my grandfather, Charles Leonard Cowley, that I became aware that he had been born in Brighton and, indeed, that he had a brother and a sister who were also born there.

-When I started to look seriously at the family history and to try and verify and build on the work that Roy Cowley had done, I quickly discovered that the male Cowley line was easily traceable back through some three generations, possibly four, in the Brighton area.
+When I started to look seriously at the family history and to try and verify and build on the work that my late uncle, Roy Cowley, had done, I quickly discovered that the male Cowley line was easily traceable back through some three generations, possibly four, in the Brighton area.

-Charles Leonard Cowley (my paternal grandfather) was one of three children from the third marriage of his father, Francis Cowley, and the second marriage of his mother, Charlotte Louisa Woolley.
+Early in my family history ‘quest’ I found that Charles Leonard Cowley (my paternal grandfather) was one of three children from the third marriage of his father, Francis Cowley, and the second marriage of his mother, Charlotte Louisa Woolley.
 Francis was first married to Mary Anne Tugwell with whom he had two children, he then married Mary Ann Hart with whom he had a further two children, and finally he married Charlotte.
 Charlotte was first married to William Naylor with whom she had three children.
-So my grandfather had one brother and one sister plus five step brothers and two step sisters!
+So my grandfather had one brother and one sister plus five step brothers and two step sisters.
+What a complicated line!
 From my research all were born in the Brighton area.